SNTSVV/DAMAT_Tutorial/README.md

 ## Conclusion

-This example is intended to show that, with the help of DAMAt, a user can obtain valuable indication on how to improve a test suite.
+This example is intended to show that, with the help of DAMAt, a user can obtain valuable indications on how to improve a test suite.
 The new test suite for  *libCSP*, while intentionally still very limited and simple, should be more capable of identifying problems in the SUT than it was at the start.